 They can also occur when the non-existent page redirects users to an irrelevant page, such as the homepage, instead of returning an HTTP404 status code.
 The important thing to remember here is that the content of a web page is entirely unrelated to the HTTP response returned by the server.

 Let’s say http://example.com/happy/ was displaying a 404 page to the user trying to access it, but when checking the response code using an HTTP status code checker, it returned an HTTP 200 response.
 This is a prime example of a Soft 404 error, as the HTTP response code is indicating to search engine robots that the page exists and should be crawled.
 However, there is no content on the page that’s returned by the server.

-You can run your 404 error url through an HTTP status code checker httpstatus.io, to assess which status codes are returned.
-It gives you insight to what is going on.
+You can run your 404 error URL through an HTTP status code checker httpstatus.io, to assess which status codes are returned.
+It gives you an insight into what is going on.

 Another tool that you can use to check the HTTP response codes returned by your webpages is Tools I Seek.

-Another great tool is the redirect tracker, to see where your redirects are going, it can also be used as aas a phishing tool by you, to check shorten urls that your receive in your emails.
+Another great tool is the redirect tracker, to see where your redirects are going, it can also be used as a phishing tool by you, to check to shorten URLs that you receive in your emails.

-You can also read more in this article What Are ‘Soft’ 404 Errors and Will They Affect My Rankings?
+You can also read more in this article Do 404 errors affect SEO?

 You may also check out these resources for WordPress Yoast SEO.

 - WordPress SEO – The definitive Guide by Yoast.